michaelbaryla/Science-and-Star-Wars-robotic-limb/README.md

 ## Overview

 This demo will help you to build your own robot arm and control it through voice commands with Watson Speech-to-Text and Watson Conversation services.
 We will leverage Node-RED, a visual tool for the Internet of Things and the PhantomX Reactor Arm from Trodden Robotics.
 The PhantomX was designed with entry-level research and university use in mind providing one of the highest featured consumer robotic arms on the market.
-The Phantom X arm can be ordered here.
+The Phantom X arm can be <a href="http://www.trossenrobotics.com/p/phantomx-ax-12-reactor-robot-arm.aspx">ordered here</a>.
 This demo uses the ‘No Wrist Rotate’ kit type, but the ‘W/ Wrist Rotate’ type can be supported by editing the provided code.

 ## Getting Started

 ### Setting up your ArbotiX & Arduino Software
-Once you have the arm, follow the ArbotiX Robocontroller Getting Started Guide to setup and program your Arbotix-M Robocontroller.
+Once you have the arm, follow the ArbotiX Robocontroller <a href="http://learn.trossenrobotics.com/arbotix/arbotix-quick-start.html">Getting Started Guide</a> to setup and program your Arbotix-M Robocontroller.

 ### Set Dynamic IDs

-Before starting to assemble the arm, you will need to set DYNAMICAL IDs for all servos.
-You can learn how to ID servos here.
-If you have an issue with the DynaManager, There are alternative options like using Arduino library, Dynamical Serial.
+Before starting to assemble the arm, you will need to set DYNAMIC IDs for all servos.
+You can learn how to ID servos <a href="http://learn.trossenrobotics.com/index.php/getting-started-with-the-arbotix/1-using-the-tr-dynamixel-servo-tool#&panel1-1">here</a>.
+If you have an issue with the DynaManager, There are alternative options like using Arduino library, <a href="https://github.com/zcshiner/Dynamixel_Serial">Dynamixal Serial</a>.

 ### Assemble your robot